All Episodes

 They couldn't cover it when it was happening because of me.

-House Ways and Means Committee, House Oversight Committee, Senate Finance Committee, and the IRS itself.
+Washington, here's a headline in the Daily Caller: Washington launches four different investigations into the IRS scandal: House Ways and Means Committee, House Oversight Committee, Senate Finance Committee, and the IRS itself.

-And the reason that they did it that way was because these committee chairmen have egos and they're all running for re-election, and they want FaceTime on TV.
+And the reason that they did it that way was because these committee chairmen have egos, and they're all running for re-election, and they want FaceTime on TV.

-And so the speaker said, you know what, I'm gonna let these guys have their FaceTime.
+Well, I'm going to let these guys have their FaceTime.

-Instead of consolidating them at all and having one committee look into everything, five committees looking into a part of it here and a part of it there.
+Five committees looking into a part of it here and a part of it there.

 Well, now it looks like the same thing is going to happen on the IRS scandal.

-Four different entities investigating the IRS scandal.
+Four different entities investigating the IRS.

 Sad to say, might have the same result.